 In this post about the best vlogging camera under $400 you will find cameras that can already deliver top quality.
-You will learn that it isn’t necessary to go beyond this price, as the cameras here already bring the highest quality video you can get before 4k recording.
+You will learn that you can start having decent quality for night and day for this price, as the cameras here already bring the highest quality video you can get before 4k recording.
 You might not find excellent, or unbelievably good cameras here, but they certainly will allow you to deliver beautiful content to your viewers.

 Here they are

 One of the best cameras for vlogs you could get around this price range is the famous Sony DSC-RX100.
 This was one of the first Sony compact cameras that became really popular because of it’s quality and manual features that allowed photographers take professional pictures without needing a big, heavy DSLR.

 The first thing to say is that it is a small camera that is still comfortable to hold.
 You won’t struggle taking it around, so it’s a good option if you want to be able to take your camera out and record on the go.
 This is one of the most important things in a vlogging camera.

 The fact that this camera comes with good 5-axis image stabilization complements its luggability.
 You’re able to take your camera and record while walking around without getting a shaky image.

 Probably the best thing about is its lens.
 The fact that you can get a 1.8f lens for this price is extremely good value.
 That’s why you will find this camera on the top of any list about the best camera under $400.

 Additionally, you can make a slow-motion video, since it allows you to record at 60fps.
 You can choose to record between 60 and 30fps at 1080p.
 This gives you more options than most of the cameras you will find for a lower price.

 Finally, it also has a fully manual mode and RAW shooting, which is an advantage for photographers and vloggers that know how to take advantage of this.